Francis de Geronimo: Life

 He first devoted himself to stirring up the religious enthusiasm of a congregation of workmen called the "Oratio della Missione" which had established at the professed house of the Jesuits in Naples.
 The main object of this association was to provide the mission priests with helpers.
 It was at the Oratorio that he succeeded in establishing a mont de piété; the capital was increased with the gifts of the associates.
 He was an energetic preacher and went visiting all the environs of Naples; his voice was loud and sonorous and could be heard at a great distance due to its distinctness.

 Whatever time was unoccupied with his missions he devoted to giving rural missions.
 He tried to establish an association of Francis Xavier (whom he made his patron and model); or else a congregation dedicated to the Blessed Virgin.
 For just over two decades he preached her praises once a week in the Neapolitan church known as Santa Maria di Constantinoppli.
 He was often seen walking through the streets of Naples with an ecstatic look on his face and tears streaming.
 He had a reputation for being a miracle-worker with those who testified during the process of canonization attributing to him numerous wonders and cures of all kinds.

-In March 1715 - the start of Lent - he was giving a retreat to some students when he suddenly felt a racking fever so strong that he had to be carried out of the room to his bed.
+In March 1715, at the start of Lent, he was giving a retreat to some students when he suddenly felt a racking fever so strong that he had to be carried out of the room to his bed.
 This ailment subdued over the course of the week and he resumed his usual duties despite his weakness which declined towards December.
 It was before Christmas that he felt so frail that his anxious superior sent him to Puzzuoli to recuperate.

-In March 1716 he was well enough to return to Naples where he stayed in the hospital wing.
+In March 1716, he was well enough to return to Naples where he stayed in the hospital wing.
 In mid-1716, he died from pleurisy after a fortnight of great pain.
 His remains were buried in a leaden coffin but when they were exhumed on 3 July 1736 it was discovered that they had turned to dust.
 The dust was collected and deposited into a coffin of wood lined with brass.
 Cardinal Orsini - the future Pope Benedict XIII - dedicated an entire sermon to him in the Benevento Cathedral.

 There is a chapel dedicated to him at Gesù Nuovo in Naples, and in 1934 Francesco Jerace sculpted the statue that honors him.